etherlai/helm-harbor/README.md

 # helm-harbor
-use helm create harbor on kubernetes
+use helm create harbor on Kubernetes